reachchrisyoung/Write-Up-A03-Injection/README.md

 NOTE: Even when parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data or executes hostile data with EXECUTE IMMEDIATE or exec().

-Option 2: Positive Server-Side Input Validation
+#### Option 2: Positive Server-Side Input Validation

 NOTE: This is not a complete defense.

 	The reason for positive server-side input validation failing to act as a complete defense is because many applications require special characters, such as text areas or APIs for mobile applications.

-Option 3: Escape special characters using the specific escape syntax for that interpreter.
+#### Option 3: Escape special characters using the specific escape syntax for that interpreter.

 NOTE: This is for any residual dynamic queries.

 	SQL structures such as table names, column names, and so on, cannot be escaped, and thus user-supplied structure names are dangerous.
-This is ac ommon issue in report-writing software.
+This is a common issue in report-writing software.

-OPTION 4: Use LIMIT and other SQL controls within queries.
+#### OPTION 4: Use LIMIT and other SQL controls within queries.

 The aim here is to prevent mass disclosure of records in case of SQL injection.

-Example Attack Scenarios
+### Example Attack Scenarios

-Attack Scenario #1
+#### Attack Scenario #1

 An application uses untrusted data in the construction of the following vulnerable SQL call: